Are you ready to buy a home?

-Military by Owner is another great resource to rent from other military families.
+Military by Owner is another great resource that allows you to rent from other military families.
 This is a great option and one that allows you to have a landlord that understands your lifestyle and will work with you.
-It also allows you to search around a specific base, ensuring the commute for your military member is manageable if you have one.
+It also allows you to search around a specific base, ensuring that if you have a military member, their commute is manageable.

 If something breaks, your landlord or leasing agency will get it fixed since it isn’t your responsibility.
 This can be super handy- especially if you are on a tight budget.

-Your financial budget will be more consistent since your rent will most likely remain the same throughout your rental agreement contract time.
+Your financial budget will be more consistent since your rent will most likely remain the same throughout your rental agreement contract.

-For those who don’t want to worry about decorating, paint or creating a space – renting someone else’s home makes it easy.
+For those who don’t want to worry about decorating, painting or creating a space – renting someone else’s home makes it easy.
 You can move in as is without any added work.

 Don’t like that purple carpet?
 Too bad, can’t change it- even if you do have the budget to update it.
-Forget about painting over that hideous wall color either.
+Forget about painting over that hideous wall color too.

-You are renting someone else’s house- not yours- so what they say goes, leaving you little room to make changes or object.
+You are renting someone else’s house- not yours- so what they say goes, leaving you little room to make changes or objects.